Voting & Representation Information

 Overseas American groups, including ACA, protested the revised formulation, and encouraged the use of a previous form which did not contain this objectionable language.

-OVF launched its CLOVE initiative (Clear Language for Overseas Voter Enfranchisement).
+OVF launched its CLOVE initiative.
 OVF has also written directly to Bob Carey, director of the Federal Voting Assistance Program.

 Congresswoman and Americans Abroad Caucus member Carolyn Maloney (D-NY) also wrote a strongly worded letter to Bob Carey as well as to the Secretary of Defense, Leon Panetta.

 Brian Knowlton in The International Herald Tribune also dealt with this subject: "Change to Ballot Request Form Angers U.S. Expats."

 Following a series of consultations with stakeholders, the FVAP ultimately settled on a somewhat different formulation to enable overseas Americans to indicate their overseas resident status without having to decide and declare their future residence plans.

 The Overseas Vote Foundation Overseas Vote | Home (overseasvotefoundation.org) is an initiative of the US Vote Foundation and together with their Overseas Vote initiative, is dedicated to bringing best-in-class voter services to millions of American voters.
 They develop and provide online tools to assist US citizens living anywhere in the world to register to vote and request their absentee ballot using their state’s specific voter forms.
 This includes US citizens living within the US, living abroad or serving in the military.
 The comprehensive range of services offered by US Vote helps voters navigate today's complicated landscape of US voting regulations.